-Prince Charles Travels With His Own Toilet?
-The Most Bizarre Claims From ‘Rebel Prince’
+Prince Charles Travels With His Own Toilet: The Most Bizarre Claims From ‘Rebel Prince’

 William, of course, is second in line to the throne and has enjoyed a lot more popularity with the public than Charles, who has struggled to rehab his image after Princess Diana’s death in 1997.

 Marrying Camilla did not help Charles’ popularity rating.
 Not only did he cheat on Princess Diana with Camilla, but Queen Elizabeth reportedly shunned her after the divorce and Diana’s subsequent death.
-In fact, Bower’s claims that Her Majesty had an awful relationship with Camilla and refused to speak to her for years.
+In fact, Bower claims that Her Majesty had an awful relationship with Camilla and refused to speak to her for years.

 She also allegedly made Charles agree to never call Camilla Queen if he wanted her blessing.
 Queen Elizabeth has not said anything about her relationship with Camilla, though the two have gotten along better in recent years.